iNoles/bank_account-rust/README.md

 # bank_account-rust

 This project implements a simple bank system in Rust.
-It allows users to create accounts, deposit and withdraw funds, and view their transaction history.
+It allows users to deposit and withdraw funds.

 ## Features

-- Account creation: Users can create bank accounts with unique account IDs.
 - Deposit: Users can deposit funds into their accounts.
 - Withdrawal: Users can withdraw funds from their accounts, provided they have sufficient balance.